Frequently asked questions

 kubectl delete po -l app.kubernetes.io/name=kamaji -n cozy-kamaji

-Wait for virt-launcher-kubernetes-* pods restart.
-Download new k8s certificate.
+Wait for the virt-launcher-kubernetes-* pods to restart.
+After that, download the new Kubernetes certificate.

 See: https://www.talos.dev/v1.9/advanced/ca-rotation/#kubernetes-api